That’s me in kindergarten wearing a safari hat decorated with plastic dinosaurs along with a dinosaur t-shirt.

 It’s odd to think about a kid becoming “overexcited” by an idea.
 Yet, if Wikipedia had been within my grasp as a child, I could easily imagine myself spinning out of control, simply overwhelmed by information.

-When A Common Interest Becomes A Problem
+When A Shared Interest Becomes… A Problem

-You’ve probably already thought of several students you know who are obsessed with an idea.
+I’ll bet you’ve already thought of several students you know who are obsessed with an idea.

 I mentioned before that, in kindergarten, I’d get into arguments about dinosaurs with other kids.
 Sure, they liked dinosaurs, but I LOVED dinosaurs.
 They’d make mistakes: getting names mixed up, mispronouncing time periods, labeling animals “dinosaurs” that were not (in fact) dinosaurs.
 My intense interest in dinosaurs made it hard to talk about dinosaurs with kids my age.

 I already see the same thing happening with my kid.
 This four-year-old is SO deep into Star Wars, that he can only talk to adult Star Wars fans.
 They’re the only ones who can keep up!
 And god help you if you mix up two characters or say a planet’s name wrong.
 You’ll get tears!
-Other four-year-olds cannot hold a Star Wars conversation with my four-year=old.
+Other four-year-olds cannot hold a Star Wars conversation with my four-year-old.
 (He literally said that he doesn’t want to see one friend anymore because, “he doesn’t know enough about Star Wars”).

 Common interests can be a problem when one kid is intensely interested and no one else is.